 \item the set~$X_1$ depends on the value of~$x_0\in X_0$: $X_{1,x_0} = \{ k\in \N , x_0 \le k \}$,

-\item the set~$X_2$ depends on~$x_1\in X_{1,x_0}$, etc. \end{itemize} The set of increasing streams isn't naturally a product space but is a subspace of~$\Stream{\N}$.
-The topology is the expected one, and continuous functions are still characterized by lemma~\ref{lem:continuous_stream}.
+\item the set~$X_2$ depends on~$x_1\in X_{1,x_0}$, etc. \end{itemize} The set of increasing streams is not naturally a product space but is a subspace of~$\Stream{\N}$.
+Because of that, the topology is the expected one and continuous functions are still characterized by Lemma~\ref{lem:continuous_stream}.